 At the street level, the majestic Great Hall -a vaulted, 1916 marvel soaring 22.5 meters (almost 74 feet) in height- will undergo a faithful restoration to serve as the project’s public heart, fed by existing entrances at Coolsingel and Meent.
 A new entrance on Rodezand will render the hall accessible from all sides, and will connect with the building’s back courtyard to form a sweeping passageway.

-The new 150-meter tower will rise towards the rear of the Postkantoor and straddle the existing open courtyard at the Rodezand wing.
+Our design features a new 150-meter tower that will rise towards the rear of the Postkantoor and straddle the existing open courtyard at the Rodezand wing.
 The vaulted plinth of the tower will greatly enhance the experience of the courtyard, coupling it with the Great Hall of the Postkantoor.
-In a subtle nod to context, ODA mirrors the rhythm of five-meter spacing between columns on the Postkantoor’s facade in a stone grid that defines the tower.
+In a subtle nod to context, we mirrored the rhythm of five-meter spacing between columns on the Postkantoor’s facade in a stone grid that defines the tower.
 Designed with nonpareil windows, the POST tower shows openings that vary in size and shape to funnel daylight.
 This variety sets a break from the series of glass-facade towers along the new Rotterdam skyline, and celebrates the elegance of the main hall along its profile.